Goniodoris aspera (Alder & Hancock, 1864)

-This species shows up in the literature and on the web as Goniodoris joubini, but I'm going to stick my neck out and call it G. aspera.
-The figure in Alder & Hancock's original description looks enough like this species that I think it is the same.
+This species shows up most often in the literature and on the web as Goniodoris joubini, but it is possible an earlier name is G. aspersa.
+The figure in Alder & Hancock's (1864) original description looks enough like this species that I think it is likely the same.
+However, there are a number of Pelagella species and it may not be possible to ascertain the identity of Alder & Hancock's from their small drawing and brief description.
 Somewhere between 60 and 70 specimens of this species were found at Enewetak, Bikini, and Kwajalein Atolls.
-Unfortunately, I cannot say exactly how many since for part of that period, I was lumping this species with what I now believe is a similar but separate species, Goniodoris cf aspera, which memory tells me was considerably less common than the true G. aspera.
+Unfortunately, I cannot say exactly how many since for part of that period, I was lumping this species with a separate species, Pelagella scottjohnsoni , which memory tells me was considerably less common than the true P. joubini.
 Specimens ranged from 6 to 17mm in length, and were mostly found on lagoon reefs and pinnacles under dead coral.
 The largest specimen at 17mm was found attached to a piling under an old pier at Medren Island, Enewetak Atoll.
+Pelagella joubini was first reported in the Marshalls from Enewetak, Kwajalein and Bikini Atolls as Goniodoris joubini by Johnson & Boucher (1984).

 One of the two specimens below probably deposited the egg mass in the center.